 Most tutors do insist children do a great deal of vocabulary development work BUT parents must also do their bit by making sure children read every day at home, without the reading element the money spent on tutoring may well be wasted.

-- They should read every day, seven days a week for at least half an hour- Here’s some help with book lists for 11 Plus.
+- Read every day- They should read every day, seven days a week for at least half an hour- Here’s some help with book lists for 11 Plus.

-- They should be doing some additional spelling work each week- These are the books we recommend for 11 Plus spelling development
+- Additional Spelling Work- They should be doing some additional spelling work each week vocabulary is such an important part of the 11+ exam.
+These are the books we recommend for 11 Plus spelling development

-- Families should try and do some paired reading each week (where you both read a book together.
-This helps accelerate both reading fluency and vocabulary knowledge)- Read the guide on paired reading.
+- Paired Reading- Families should try and do some paired reading each week (where you both read a book together.
+This helps accelerate both reading fluency and vocabulary knowledge).
+Read our guide on paired reading.

-- Children should read at least some classic books, guidance on which books to read is included here – 11 Plus classic book reading list.
+- Classic Books- Children should read at least some classic books in order to develop a much wider vocabulary.
+We offer guidance on which books to read here – 11 Plus Classic Book Reading list.

 Boggle is less advanced but perhaps more fun and is really useful.
 Because it is a game with time limits it helps children to recall words under some degree of pressure.
 If you have a spare ten minutes at the end of a session a game or two of boggle can be a fun way to end things.